rocky-linux/documentation/docs/guides/file_sharing/secure_ftp_server_vsftpd.md

 ## Setting up the virtual user's configuration

-Each virtual user has their own configuration file, which specifies their own "local_root" directory.
+Each virtual user has a configuration file, specifying their own "local_root" directory.
 Ownership of this local root is the user "vsftpd" and the group "nogroup".

 Refer to [Setting Up Virtual Users section above.](#virtualusers) To change the ownership for the directory, enter this at the command line: